nalej/docs/docs/applications/app_descriptors.md

 ]
 ```

 * **outbound\_net\_interfaces**: An array of outbound network interfaces.
-Each of them are described with the following properties:
+Each of them is described with the following properties:
 * **name**: The name of the outbound network interface.
 Must be unique between inbound/outbound/ network interfaces.
   * **required**: Boolean flag that indicates if the outbound connection is required by the application.
 This means that the outbound must be connected on deployment time and the connection cannot be safely removed \(the user can force it through a parameter\).
-Default value is *false*.
+The default value is *false*.

 ```javascript
 "outbound_net_interfaces": [